MainulDip/AndroidDevStudy/android-app-fundamentals-2-Layouts.md

 testImplementation 'org.mockito:mockito-core:3.12.4'
 ```

 * unit tests run on the JVM and not on an actual device, so there is no Context.
 The mock method allows us to create a "mocked" instance of a Context.
-It doesn't have any real functionality, but it can be used to test methods that require a context
+It doesn't have any real functionality, but it can be used to test methods that require a context.......
 ### Tasks:
 * Fragments, proto datastore (https://developer.android.com/codelabs/android-proto-datastore?hl=en#2)
 * ViewModel, Observable Data Objects and LiveData,